Bafoussam: Demographics

 Since the early 2000s, the population of Bafoussam has been rapidly increasing.
 According to AFRICApolis project, led by e-GEOPOLIS, Bafoussam is the main centre of a Continuous Built-up Area which became a millionaire city in 2015 with a population of about 1,146,230 inhabitants.
-This places Bafoussam as the third largest city in Cameroon after Yaounde and Douala.
+This makes Bafoussam as the third largest city in Cameroon after Yaounde and Douala.